roman-gravit/Git-Manual/README.md

 Or you can use old command:  ```git checkout -- <file>```

-## 19. Cancel changes in Staging Area: git restore --staged
+## 21. Cancel changes in Staging Area: restore --staged

 **git restore** --staged: Specifying --staged will only restore the staging area.